tomusdrw/grunt-sync/readme.md

           ],
           dest: 'bin',
         }],
-        ignoreInDest: "**/*.js", // Never remove js files from destination
         pretend: true, // Don't do any IO.
-Before you run the task make sure it doesn't remove too much.
+Before you run the task with `updateAndDelete` PLEASE MAKE SURE it doesn't remove too much.
         verbose: true // Display log messages when copying files }
     }